Do you need to “design” a mini-split system? Comments From the Duct Free Zone!

-This perception is unfortunate, inaccurate and frankly, not healthy for the HVAC industry.
+This perception is unfortunate, inaccurate, and frankly unhealthy for the HVAC industry.

 A professional installation continues beyond the sizing calculation with a proper system design.